Blue-Kachina/fmcuttingboard/README.md

 ## Inspiration
 Please review inspiration/GetFmClipboard.ps1.
 It works similarly to how we will want the Convert FileMaker Clipboard To XML to work.

+## Development

+- Run the plugin in a sandbox IDE: `./gradlew runIde` (or `gradlew.bat runIde` on Windows)
+- Run tests: `./gradlew test`
+- The project uses JUnit 5 for unit tests and a GitHub Actions workflow to build and run tests on pushes/PRs.